farcrycore/plugin-warmcache/README.md

 intended to reduce the performance hit of clearing Object Broker after large updates (e.g. imports).

+**NOTE**: This plugin depends on either the `memcached` or `redis` caching plugins.
+If your project already uses those plugins, check the `README.md` to confirm that your version supports the `prepareCacheVersion` and `finalizeCacheVersion` functions.

 ## Webtop tool

 Admin > Developer Utilities > Cache Tools > Warm Cache